 We encourage you to ask all the questions you want at the inspection.
 However, should you have additional questions or concerns after the inspection, please feel free to call or email us.
 Some of our clients call us with specific and general questions well after the inspection takes place.
 We believe client support during the inspection and beyond is one of the many reasons that our company is so successful.

 Some things are excluded from a general home inspection due to constraints from the NH Standards of Practice, insurance constraints, or licensing constraints.
 These will be listed in your inspection agreement and include items such as environmental contaminants (like mold), septic systems, pests, asbestos, etc. Many items require a specialized license or certification not available to a full-time home inspector.
 For example, mold or mold-like substances may only be identified by individuals holding special certification by the ACAC, and those certifications require full-time employment in the environmental field.
-Similar requirements exist to test for asbestos.
+Similar requirements exist to test for asbestos and lead paint.
 Septic systems can only be evaluated by licensed septic professionals.
 Since no general home inspection is all-inclusive or exhaustive, we encourage you to get all of your concerns addressed by obtaining all of the inspections you need during your “due diligence” period.
 If you have any questions about our services, don’t hesitate to ask!

 Some home inspection companies will offer you a short home warranty as part of an inspection, but it’s important to read the fine print.
 These inexpensive warranties are very limited and typically do not cover most items that, if failed, would cause a financial hardship.
 For example, these warranties typically exclude HVAC systems that are more than ten years old, septic systems, roofs, wells – basically anything in a home that actually costs money.
 It’s our opinion that these warranties are essentially just marketing gimmicks that offer you little, if any, value.
 Many real estate companies do offer optional home warranties with better coverage, so check with your realtor.
 But again, read the fine print as there are still some limitations.